-The derivation of these impedances and subsequent calculation of the voltages is fully given in appendix I. In order not to get lost in details, only the results will be presented here.
-The voltage between G{II} and earth is:
+The derivation of these impedances and subsequent calculation of the voltages is fully given in appendix I. In order not to get lost in details, only the results will be represented here.
+The voltage between $G{II}$ and earth is: